wp-plugins/skip-to/trunk/readme.txt

 = 0.1.2 =
 * Changed the SkipToMin.js to pull from the PayPal CDN, so the plugin now supports HTTPS.
 * Updates to the readme.

+= 0.1.3 =
+* Changed the SkipToMin.js and added features like scanning by ID, customclass for overrides, specify which element it should attach to .
+* Updates to the readme.

 == Authors ==